-Shyft is building a blockchain-based ecosystem that allows for the secure and private sharing of data for industries, governments, and consumers.
-It is now building a commercial Travel Rule solution.its.
-Its centrally controlled blockchain grants decentralized identities for all parties, including VASPs and end-users.
-VASPS purchase SHFT tokens which allow them to create transactions on particular Travel Rule smart contracts on their proprietary blockchain.
+Shyft is a blockchain-based ecosystem that allows for the secure and private sharing of data for industries, governments, and consumers.
+It is now building a travel rule protocol Veriscope on top of this.
+Veriscope is a centrally-controlled Ethereum-like proof-of-authority (PoA) blockchain that allows VASPs and end-users to create accounts for managing their identity.
+VASPs purchase SHFT tokens which enable them to initiate transactions on particular Travel Rule smart contracts on their proprietary blockchain.

-This article covers factors to consider when choosing Shyft as a Travel Rule messaging protocol provider.
+This article covers factors to consider when choosing Shyft as a Travel Rule messaging protocol.

 Veriscope is a smart contract-mediated, decentralized platform and API suite that combines a decentralized protocol with a global onboarding and governance system for global VASPs (Virtual Asset Service Providers).
 Veriscope packages the Shyft Network public blockchain protocol, together with a smart contract suite called Shyft Network Core and an API middleware.
 Veriscope leverages the Shyft Network to enable a global discovery layer critical to the counterparty identification process as set out in the FATF guidance.